ava-silver/ava-silver/README.md

 ### Ava Silver

 My name is Ava Silver ([she/they](https://pronoun.is/she?or=they)), I'm an undergraduate student at Northeastern University studying Computer Science.
-I have experience with Rust, Python, Java, JavaScript/TypeScript, C, Kotlin, and I'm always looking for new projectsto work on/languages to learn 😄.
+I have experience with Rust, Python, Java, JavaScript/TypeScript, C, Kotlin, and I'm always looking for new projects to work on/languages to learn 😄.

 My current favorite language is [Rust](https://www.rust-lang.org/).